Ana-Miguel-Silva/SurgicalAppointmentAndResourceManagement/docs/BackofficeModule/5.1.12/readme.md

 **Acceptance Criteria:**

--
+- Admins can input staff details such as first name, last name, contact information, and specialization.
+- A unique staff ID (License Number) is generated upon profile creation.
+- The system ensures that the staff's email and phone number are unique.
+- The profile is stored securely, and access is based on role-based permissions.

 **Customer Specifications and Clarifications:**

-> **Question 23:**
+> **Question:** How should the specialization be assigned to a staff?
+Should the admin write it like a first name?
+Or should the admin select the specialization?
 >
+> **Answer:** the system has a list of specializations. staff is assigned a specialization from that list

+> **Question:** Can a doctor haver more than one Expertise?
+>
-> **Answer:**
+> **Answer:** no. consider only one specialization per doctor

+> **Question:** Are healthcare staff IDs unique across roles?
+>
+> **Answer:** Yes, staff IDs are unique and not role-specific (e.g., a doctor and nurse can share the same ID format).

 **Dependencies/References:**

-* There is a dependency to "USG007:  "As a Project Manager, I want the system to support and apply authentication and authorization for all its users and functionalities.", since is necessary to be able to Sign Up as admin to create others Users.
+* There is a dependency to "XX:  XXXX, since it is necessary to be able to Sign Up as admin to create a new Staff Profile.

 **Input and Output Data**